-UIC, 3Arts, and partnering organizations provide in-kind support, which has included studio space, exhibition venues, research support, and event volunteers.
+3Arts, UIC, SAIC, and other partners provide in-kind support, which has included studio space, exhibition venues, research support, and event volunteers.
 We have also coordinated the in-kind contributions of arts professionals-such as directors, curators, and technicians-who share their time and expertise with our residents.
 Access Living, Chicago's influential disability advocacy organization, is a frequent partner in bringing the artists into Deaf and disability communities through special events and workshops.